 - Downtime is disclosed in real-time.
 It can be painful to share when your app is down, even just slow.
 But you owe it to your customers to be honest here.

 - New solutions to more of their problems.
 Raising prices for the same software isn’t cool.
 What is cool?
 Building new, fairly-priced solutions for customers that already trust you.
-If you already help me with support, make you can help me with outreach as well.
+If you already help me with support, maybe you can help me with outreach as well.
 Etc. Thank you.

 - No need to talk to an SDR if I don’t want to.
 Don’t qualify me out.
 If I didn’t care, I wouldn’t in-bound.